mrsiva26/Data-Mining/README.md

 # Data-Mining
-Codes for data analysis, preprocessing,
+Codes for data analysis, preprocessing, classification and clustering